Chart Color Schemes

 Blackwater has shown very soft population growth performance across periods assessed by AreaSearch

-The population of the Blackwater statistical area (Lv2) is estimated to be around 5,076 as of November 2025.
-This reflects an increase from the population reported in the 2021 Census, which was 4,702 people.
-The increase is inferred from AreaSearch's estimation of the resident population at 5,033 based on examination of the latest ERP data release by the ABS (June 2024), along with an additional 40 validated new addresses since the Census date.
+The estimated population of the suburb of Blackwater is around 5,076 as of Feb 2026.
+This reflects an increase since the 2021 Census which reported a population of 4,702 people.
+The latest resident population estimate by AreaSearch following examination of ABS ERP data release in June 2024 was 5,033, with an additional 40 validated new addresses since the Census date contributing to this increase.
 This results in a population density ratio of 7.7 persons per square kilometer.
-The Blackwater (SA2) experienced an 8.0% growth rate since the 2021 census, which exceeded both the SA3 area's 5.9% and the SA4 region's growth rates, making it a growth leader in the region.
+Blackwater's population growth of 8.0% since the 2021 census exceeded that of its SA3 area (5.9%) and SA4 region, making it a growth leader in the region.
 Natural growth contributed approximately 84.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in June 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in December 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in September 2023 and based on 2022 data for each age cohort.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligning with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
 Considering projected demographic shifts, lower quartile growth of regional areas nationally is anticipated.
-The Blackwater (SA2) is expected to increase by 228 persons to reach a total population of 5,304 by the year 2041 based on aggregated SA2-level projections, reflecting an overall gain of 2.3% over the 17-year period.
+The suburb of Blackwater is expected to increase by 232 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.4% in total over the 17 years.

 Frequently Asked Questions - Population